Dual Key Condo Explained

 There are numerous benefits to having a dual key condo

-- A dual-key condo effectively gives you two properties, on paper it still counts as a single unit.
+- A dual-key condo effectively gives you 2 properties for the price of 1, on paper it still counts as a single unit.
 Hence it doesn’t incur ABSD.

 - Living with your extended family without sacrifices on your privacy.